-The Company operates in the field of real estate focusing on the initiation, construction and sale of residential apartments in Russia.
+The Company operates in the field of real estate toward the initiation, construction and sale of residential apartments in Russia.
+Currently, the Company recognizes income from the sale of residential apartments upon delivery of the apartment to the purchaser.
 According to the New Standard, upon the date of the commitment in a contract with the customer, the Company identifies the residential apartment as an execution liability.
-In connection with this operation, based upon an examination of contracts of the Company with its customers, and based upon the provisions of the law and the relevant regulation - the Company estimates that regarding contracts that were signed starting from the 1st of January no assets with alternative utility were created and also that it has a right for payment, enforceable with respect to executions that were completed until that date.
-Amendment to the federal law no. FZ-214, taking force as of 1 January 2017, governs the manner of entering apartment sale agreements and, among other things, establishes that sale agreements are not able to be voided by the purchasers.
-Based on a legal opinion received by the Company, the inability to void agreements does not apply for agreements entered into prior the new law taking force.
+In connection with this operation, based upon an examination of contracts of the Company with its customers, and based upon the provisions of the law and the relevant regulation - the Company, among other things including through taking advice from its legal advisers, evaluates that within the framework of the executed contracts with its customers no asset with alternative utility was created to the Company, and also that it has a right for payment, enforceable with respect to executions that were completed until that date.
+This resulting from the entering of force of the amendment to the federal law no. FZ-214 as of 1 January 2017 regarding the manner of entering apartment sale agreements which, among other things, establishes that sale agreements are not able to be voided by the purchasers.
+Based on a legal opinion received by the Company, the inability to void agreements also applies to agreements entered into prior to the taking of force of the new law.
+On 6 March 2018, LSR - which is a large Russian operating real estate development company - published its 2017 financial statements in which it early adopted IFRS 15.
+As part of its early adoption, LSR established that the provisions of the new law FZ-214 do not apply to agreements that were executed prior to the entering of force of the law (namely prior to 1 January 2017).
+As a result of the above, the Company requires more time in order to achieve a final determination regarding the application of the new law, therefore as part of its financial statement disclosures, the Company will recognize income from long term sale agreements, based on the completion rate of the contract for all existing Company agreements, as they were first presented, based on the legal opinion received from the legal advisors, and will additionally provide a disclosure for the anticipated implications of the standard in the event that after further analysis the final position is indeed that agreements executed prior to 1 January 2017 are able to be voided and therefore such income cannot be recognized for the entire period based on the provisions of IFRS 15.